NervanaSystems/ngraph/doc/sphinx/source/howto/index.rst

 * Provide a serialized model that can be imported to run on one of the nGraph backends.

 .. note:: This section is aimed at intermediate-level developers.
-It assumes understanding of the concepts in the previous sections.
+It assumes an understanding of the concepts in the previous sections.
 It does not assume knowledge of any particular frontend framework.